What Type Of Coffee Do Americans Drink The Most?

 Instant coffee is a convenient and quick option for those on the go.
 It is made by freeze-drying or spray-drying brewed coffee, resulting in a soluble powder that can be rehydrated with hot water.
 Instant coffee is known for its convenience and accessibility, particularly in situations where brewing fresh coffee may not be possible.

-See also Which Coffee Variety Is Best?
+See also Which State Is Most Famous For Coffee?

 Regional Coffee Preferences